Skip to Content

 3. Bring the water to a boil and then reduce the heat to low.
 Cover and let the rice simmer for 20 to 30 minutes, or until the water is absorbed and the rice is soft.

 4. Remove the rice and place into a bowl or dish and let cool.
-I would line the dish with parchment paper prior to adding the rice to avoid sticking.
+I would line the dish with parchment paper prior to adding the rice to avoid the rice sticking to the dish.

 5. Mix 1/4 cup of sushi vinegar into your rice.
-Stir until it has absorbed into the rice.
+Stir until the vinegar has absorbed into the rice.
 Once cooled and fully absorbed, your rice is ready to roll!

 Prepare Tempura Batter Flakes